masinette/masinette.github.io/index.md

 ### [:microphone: EXP|CON](https://masinette.github.io/speers-expcon/)
-Adverstising for a company (fictional) that connects users with an interactive online concert experience.
+Advertising for a company (fictional) that connects users with an interactive online concert experience.

 ## Tools
  Multi-page app, built with  React, HTML, and CSS